wri/terramatch-microservices/README.md

 This codebase connects to the database running in the `wri-terramatch-api` docker container.
 The docker-compose file included in this repo is used only for setting up the database needed for running unit tests in Github Actions.

+To set up the local testing database, run these two commands in the `wri-terramatch-api` directory with the docker container running:
+* `echo "grant all on terramatch_microservices_test to 'wri'@'%';" | dc exec -T mariadb mysql -h localhost -u root -proot `
+* `echo "grant all on terramatch_microservices_test.* to 'wri'@'%';" | dc exec -T mariadb mysql -h localhost -u root -proot`